Towards the end of my drinking days, I noticed that I had difficulty thinking clearly.

 What Happens To Your Brain in Early Sobriety

-Here’s a little peak into my own experience.
+Here’s a little peek into my own experience.

 The first couple of months of sobriety were peppered with emotional ups and downs.